F-A-C-C-T/pyfacct/README.md

 ## FAQ

 Have a question?
-Ask in the SD Ticket on our Portal
+Ask in the SD Ticket on our Portal or cyberintegrationsdev@gmail.com